 Bleach for athlete’s foot?

-Stay away from bleach for athlete’s foot.
-This can definitely be something dangerous
+Stay away from bleach for the athlete’s foot.
+This can definitely be something dangerous.

 Athlete’s Foot Home Treatment: